theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2018-07-29-city-street-orientations-serbia.md

 Serbia is a land with a really unique geography and really unique sequence of events that happened throughout its history.
-Various geopolitical moments had impact on all aspects of human living and doing in the part, one of them being the way cities were built.
+Various geopolitical moments had impact on all aspects of human living and doing in the region, one of them being the way cities were built.
 Layout of the city streets is different for almost every city which can be seen by the pictures in this post.
 I'm certain that it is possible to find a connection between people who lived there, geographical,